 Schedule 1, which contains transitional provisions, has effect.

+177A.
+Transitional provisions relating to the Liquor and Gaming Legislation Amendment Act 2006

+Schedule 1A sets out transitional provisions relating to amendments made to this Act by the Liquor and Gaming Legislation Amendment Act 2006.

+[Section 177A inserted by No. 73 of 2006 s.
+103.]

 178. Review of the Act

 (1) The Minister shall carry out, or cause to be carried out, a review of the operation of this Act as soon as is practicable after the expiration of 5 years from the commencement of section 95 of the Liquor Licensing Amendment Act 1998, and in the course or as a consequence of such review the Minister shall consider and have regard to —